Eastern Plains Angus Bull Sale – Wednesday 6th August 2025

 We make the deliberate decision not to present bulls overly fat on Sale Day .

-The negative effects of over feeding on a bull's fertility & structure are well documented in numerous industry funded, formal scientific research papers.
+The negative effects of over feeding on a bull's fertility, long-term structural soundness & breeding longevity are well documented.

-Be mindful not to confuse fat for muscle.
-We feel the sentence from the report, "Breeding for Profit", produced by QLD DPI, sums this sentiment up beautifully:-
+We urge buyers to be mindful not to confuse fat for muscle.
+The report "Breeding for Profit" published by QDPI sums this sentiment up nicely:-

-“Fat, particularly subcutaneous fat (fat just under the skin), can often deceive many a bull buyer into thinking a bull is well muscled when he is actually poorly muscled but well fed”.
+“Fat, particularly subcutaneous fat, can often deceive many a bull buyer into thinking a bull is well muscled when he is actually poorly muscled but well fed”.

-Our management & sale preparation program is focused on growing bulls more slowly & 'naturally', without the expense of continual supplementation.
+Our management & sale preparation program is focused on growing bulls more slowly & 'naturally', & especially without the expense of continual supplementation & crop.
 Our experience has been that this style of management works to benefit us all; you the buyer, us as the vendor, the bulls themselves & the cows/heifers they're joined to.

 Ultimately we're in the business of selling ANGUS GENETICS NOT A FEED PROGRAM!